 In rural areas, high-value crops such as blueberries, cherries, and grapevines are frequently targeted by starlings, cedar waxwings, and blackbirds who enjoy these foods as much as people do.
 Falcons vigilantly guard properties to scare away small birds and prevent them from eating the ripening fruit.
 Peregrines and gyrfalcons are commonly used for these jobs, but prairie falcons and lanner falcons may also be deployed.

 Harris hawks are the go-to defender in urbanized areas.
 These social and highly trainable birds are easily adapted to dense urban environments.
 What pests plague urban areas, you may ask?
 Crows!
-Large concentrations of crows can easily spread disease and cover plazas in unsightly excrement.
-Being larger than falcons, hawks can effectively push thousands of roosting crows away from high-traffic areas toward green spaces.
+Large concentrations of crows can spread disease and cover plazas in unsightly excrement.
+Being larger than falcons, hawks effectively push thousands of roosting crows away from high-traffic areas toward green spaces.
 Guiding a murder of crows to vegetated places has the additional benefit of reducing water pollution.
-Animal waste is packed full of nutrients that can flow off hard surfaces – like roads – into waterways, causing destructive, and sometimes toxic, algal blooms.
-Planted areas will absorb those excess nutrients, preventing them from disturbing aquatic ecosystems.
+Animal waste is full of nutrients that can flow off hard surfaces – like roads – into waterways, causing destructive, and sometimes toxic, algal blooms.
+Planted areas will absorb excess nutrients, preventing them from disturbing aquatic ecosystems.